Legal Translation Services for the English-Only Problem

 In order to avoid the fate of WPI, be sure to carefully distinguish between those positions in your organization where English fluency is required, and those where it is not.
 Even the court in the Wisconsin Plastics case acknowledged that there are instances in which proficiency in English is required to perform certain job duties.
 However, it is unlawful to use language as a proxy to engage in discriminatory practices.

-Legal translation services can help you and your organization if there is a legitimate issue with regard to non-English speaking employees.
-Communication in the workplace is vital for certain things, such as contract negotiations and HR policies and procedures.
-Non-English speaking employees need not be laid off to ameliorate those problems.
-Rather, employ a legal translator to make sure that you and your employees are always on the same page.
+Legal translation services can help your Chief People Officer (CPO) and your organization if there is a legitimate issue with regard to non-English speaking employees, or limited English proficient (LEP) employees.
+Communication in the workplace is vital for certain things, such as Coronavirus Policy, contract negotiations and HR policies and procedures.
+Non-English speaking and LEP employees need not be laid off to ameliorate those problems.
+Rather, employ a legal translation service with expertise in employee handbook translation services in Burmese, Mongolian, Spanish, Russian, Korean, Somali, Amharic, Arabic, Simplified Chinese, Armenian, Vietnamese, Nepali, and other languages to make sure that you and your employees are always on the same page.
 Keeping lines of communication open with all your employees is possible with a help of a professional language translation service.
-We are just an email away.
+Our legal interpreting and translation services for HR departments for training non-English-speaking employees are just an email away.